 For Suzanne Revers, it all started with an extra bedroom.
 Her daughter had moved out to start her own family, and her teenage sons, Andy and Dawson, were getting older.
 Like many parents adjusting to an empty nest, Suzanne began to consider what the next stage of her life would look like.
 She considered renting the room out, figuring she could use the space to generate a little extra income for her family.
 Then she read an article about REM Iowa’s Host Home program for adults with intellectual and developmental disabilities.

 “I was immediately intrigued,” Suzanne said.
 “I had never heard of a program like this.
 I liked the idea that people with disabilities could have a housing option like a host home that allows them to be active and live their lives in regular family homes.”

 Ready to Make a Difference

-Once they became qualified Mentors, Brian and Suzanne were matched with Mason, a young man who had been living in a group home with other adults with disabilities.
-Mason liked the group home but wanted to live with a family, where he could have more personal support and better focus on achieving his goals of finishing school and finding a job.
+In 2012, Suzanne was matched with Mason, a young man who had been living in a group home with other adults with developmental disabilities.
+Mason liked the group home, but he wanted to live with a family, where he could have more personal support and better focus on achieving his goals of finishing school and finding a job.

 Success at Home and in the Community

-Suzanne says that becoming a Mentor family to Mason has had a positive impact on her whole family, including her sons, who have developed close friendships with him.
+Suzanne says Mason and Shawn have had a positive impact on the whole family, including her sons, who have developed close friendships with both of them.